variantstudios/wisdomwaysacupuncture.com/_drafts/bbt.md

 I highly recommend using a good app to log all this information, as not only is it more convenient than keeping a paper and pen by the bed, but you always have it with you.

-NOTE: If you are taking your temperature 10 minutes or more outside the typical time, please enter that temperature into an online Basal Body Temperature Adjuster.
-Just put in the time you usually take your temp, the time you actually took your temp, and your temp reading that day.
+NOTE: If you are taking your temperature 10 minutes or more outside the typical time, please enter that temperature into an online [Basal Body Temperature Adjuster.](https://www.whenmybaby.com/basalbodytemperature.php){: target="_blank"} Just put in the time you usually take your temp, the time you actually took your temp, and your temp reading that day.
 Click submit and it will adjust your temperature to a more correct reading for that day.
 I have found that having women use this gives us a much more accurate reading of their temperature patterns.

 Other info about your BBT charts